 Solution 2 Clean spray head nozzles and filters.
 Depending on the water source and sprinkler type, filters should be flushed at least twice a year.
 Filters are usually located near the well or surface water pump, within sprinkler heads, and/or near system valves.

-STEPS according to the directions in the owner's manual.
+1. With the system off, unscrew the nozzle from the sprinkler head according to the directions in the owner's manual.
 While many nozzles can be taken apart by hand, you may need a screwdriver or special tool for others.